hrvthzslt/personal-site/content/posts/setting-up-sxwm-on-ubuntu-server/index.md

 exec sxwm
 ```

 Run the command `startx`, and congratulations—you see a black screen.
-I will spare your time; you can exit with `Super+Shift+e`.
+I will spare your time, you can exit with `Super+Shift+e`.

 By default, this window manager has some bindings to suckless tools.
 We can install them just for trying it out.